saboj1999/Three.js-Solar-System/README.md

-# Learning WebGL
+# Three.js Solar System Simulation
 * First -> Download Node.js
-* Second -> Inside of the 3D-Physics-Sim Folder run the command: npm install express
+* Second -> Inside of the Folder run the command: npm install
-* Third -> Inside of the 3D-Physics-Sim Folder run the command: node server.js
+* Third -> Inside of the Folder run the command: npm run dev
-* Fourth -> Open localhost:5000 in a browser